 - Remind your recommender to give specific examples to back up your strengths and positive character traits.
 This may include the way you interact with colleagues, or successful results of projects you have led.
-What examples are you including in your letter?
-Share them in our forum here!

 - A great recommendation letter achieves a balance between information that presents you both personally and professionally.